-GUIDANCE, COUNSELING AND SCHOOL PLACEMENT SERVICES -
+SCHOOL, COUNSELING AND SCHOOL PLACEMENT SERVICES -

 Each student has an assigned counselor who will work with the student through their experience at school.
 A student may at any time feel free to contact their counselor for either short-term or long-term counseling.
-Except for emergencies, the student should fill out an appointment slip in the Student Support Services prior to homeroom after which the counselor will contact the student at the best available time for the appointment.
+Except for emergencies, the student should fill out an appointment slip in the Student Support Services Office prior to homeroom, after which the counselor will contact the student at the best available time for the appointment.

-Guidance and Counseling Services for Students Include:
+School and Counseling Services for Students Include:

 - a.
 Personal Counseling Help students achieve better understanding of themselves and others.
 Many students seek help for personal and emotional problems, including the need to "talk out" a family conflict, teacher conflict, problems with friends, sex, drugs, alcohol, etc. - b.
 Group Counseling This is a unique experience involving six to ten students, meeting once a week.
 Groups may be all female, all male, or mixed.
 The primary function of these groups is to provide time and space for students to work out mutual concerns and problems (similar to those discussed in personal counseling).
 Students are only accepted through appropriated referral - c.
-Vocational Counseling Help students to better understand themselves in relation to the world of work so that the best career choice can be made.
-Vocational assessments, information and counseling is provided. - d.
+Vocational Counseling Help students to better understand themselves in relation to the world of work, so that the best career choice can be made.
+Vocational assessments, information and counseling are provided. - d.
 Assessments Students are assessed to enhance self-understanding.
 Areas assessed are interest, aptitude, achievement in college and career pathways, reading, math and written language. - e.
-Additional Guidance and Counseling Services include: Information services, assistance with course selection, college and career pathways and requirements, career readiness, post-secondary education, College Board requirements, and financial aid. - f.
+Additional School and Counseling Services include: Information services, assistance with course selection, college and career pathways and requirements, career readiness, post-secondary education, College Board requirements, and financial aid. - f.
 It is the responsibility of each student to be aware of his/her graduation status.
 Course completions and schedule changes should be checked regularly and any discrepancies brought to the attention of the school counselor.
-Communications with school counselors will be facilitated by use of the appointment slips available in the Student Support Services prior to homeroom.
+Communications with school counselors will be facilitated by use of the appointment slips available in the Student Support Services prior to homeroom. - g.
+The district ensures that ELs are taught to the same academic standards and curriculum as all students, and provides the same opportunities to master such standards as other students, including the opportunity to enter academically advanced classes, receive credit for work done and have access to the full range of programs.